 So, how do you go about identifying risks?
 There are different frameworks for this and you should choose one that best fits your organization's working practices and resourcing.
-The Project Management Institute (PMI), for example, published a comprehensive guide that explains their model in detail.
+The Project Management Institute (PMI), for example, published a comprehensive guide that explains its model in detail.
 This may be overkill if you’re working on a simple project or within a small organization but worth understanding nevertheless.

 Let’s consider context first.
 Much like a project within a project, the risk identification life cycle is a process that delivers key elements of an overall risk management plan.
-The risk Identification process itself follows a defined structure and is elaborated progressively through six stages:
+The Risk Identification process itself follows a defined structure and is elaborated progressively through six stages:

 - Template specification

 - External cross-check